marcosValle/docs/README.md

 **#2 Respect**.
 It goes without saying that we do not tolerate any kind of discrimination regarding race, gender, religion, nationality, or any identity aspect.
 I truly respect who you are and will make sure that you feel safe and comfortable to express your ideas, feelings and true colors.

-**#3 No surprises rule.** Anything can happen, but we should talk about risks before they happen.
+**#3 No surprises rule.** Anything can happen, but we should talk about risks BEFORE they come true.
 We’ll have weekly catch ups to sync.
 I’ll let you know about any risks, and give you timely feedback.
 I expect the same from you.
 If there is *anything* that is making you uncomfortable, let’s talk about it ASAP.
 Do NOT postpone important conversations.

 **#4 You.
 Own.
 Your.
 Work.** Autonomy and accountability follow from it.
 And yes, I'll quote spider-man here: